 - Whenever possible, a joint home visit should be completed between the ongoing worker and the R&C worker to assist the child and adoptive family in transitioning to a new worker, as well as discuss the needs of the family and any services or resources from which the family could benefit.

 - The ongoing worker and R&C worker should refer to SOP 13.6 Preparing the Child for Adoption when transferring the case and be continuously assessing the needs of the family to ensure a successful adoption.

 - Cases that are appealed or overturned by court will be handled on a case-by-case basis by the respective region.

 - In the event that the adoption does not finalize due to a disruption from the previously identified adoptive home, a case transfer may be negotiated back to the county of origin.

 - Before transferring a case to another county/region, the SSW visits the family in their home to verify that they have moved, and discusses their plans to determine if the move is permanent; 1

 - Once it is confirmed that a family has relocated to a different county/region, the sending SSW notifies the people or agencies in the receiving county that will need the family's new information.
 This includes, but is not limited to the following:

-- The sending SSW obtains the current address for the client (this may include living with a friend, relative or at an shelter) through Family Support, the post office, driver’s license or by a home visit.
+The sending SSW obtains the current address for the client (this may include living with a friend, relative, or at a shelter) through family support, the post office, driver’s license, or by a home visit.

 - The sending FSOS contacts the FSOS for the receiving county to provide notice of the transfer.

-- The sending FSOS shares the case with the receiving FSOS so that services may begin to family members residing in the receiving county.
+- The sending FSOS shares the case with the receiving FSOS so that services may begin for the family members residing in the receiving county.

 - The receiving FSOS accepts the shared case in TWIST immediately upon receipt of the request.